abhisheksoam/project_api/README.md

 http://localhost:8080/one
 ```

+That's it!
+Done :)
-If you have any doubts, please drop a message
+If you have any doubts, drop a message!